peteroupc/peteroupc.github.io/randomfunc.md

     METHOD Shuffle(list)
        // NOTE: Check size of the list early to prevent
        // `i` from being less than 0 if the list's size is 0 and
-       // `i` is implemented using an nonnegative integer
+       // `i` is implemented using a nonnegative integer
        // type available in certain programming languages. if size(list) >= 2
           // Set i to the last item's index